mfrailis/DAS/CONFIGURE.md

   * host : the hostname or ip address where the database is located
   * port : the listening port of the database
   * db_type : the database vendor, currently only mysql is supported
+  * mysql_socket : the location of the mysql pipe file to use when connecting to local MySQL server
   * alias : human readable name to use in the code to refer to this database
   * db_name : the name of the database to access for storing meta-data
   * ddl : the relative path of the file that contains the DDL for this database